Jamie Bell: Personal life

 Bell dated American actress Evan Rachel Wood for a year in 2005 after they had met at the Sundance Film Festival.
 Wood was aware of the false claims that they had first met while co-starring in the music video for Green Day's song "Wake Me Up When September Ends" and has stated they were "already dating and very much in love by that point."
 Five years later, in mid-2011, it was reported that Bell and Wood had rekindled their relationship.
 The couple married in a small ceremony in California on 30 October 2012.
 They have one son, born in July 2013.
 The couple announced that they had separated on 28 May 2014.

 Starting in 2020, Wood and Bell were in dispute over the custody of their son.
 Bell said he was deprived of contact with him when Wood moved from Los Angeles to Nashville; Wood claimed she did this to protect the child from former fiancé Marilyn Manson.
 Bell argued in court that Wood's story defied credibility, and accused her of "withholding our son from me for other reasons of her own invention."
 In May 2023, Wood accepted terms for their son staying in Los Angeles with Bell, while seeing him "one extended weekend per month" and holidays.

 In late 2015, Bell began dating his Fantastic Four co-star Kate Mara, and in January 2017 the couple became engaged.
 On 17 July 2017, they announced that they had married.
 They have a daughter, born in May 2019.
 On 17 November 2022, his wife announced on her Instagram account that she had given birth to a son in the previous week.

 Bell is an atheist.
-He is also a keen football fan and an avid supporter of Arsenal F.C.
+He is a keen football fan and supporter of Arsenal F.C.